 - Membrane sweep

-Ask your provider about getting a membrane sweep.
+Ask your gynecologist about getting a membrane sweep.
 During a cervical examination, they will help separate the cervix’s amniotic sac by sweeping their fingers between the two membranes.
 This is supposed to stimulate contractions then and release prostaglandins that then help initiate labor.

 - Prenatal Acupressure massage